Howard E. Ruiz-Harrison

 (Reciprocity and Recognition in 35 States)

-INCORPORATED BY ALAMEDA SHERIFF DEPARTMENT AS "FIREARM SAFETY CLASS" FOR CALIFORNIA CCW
+INCORPORATED BY ALAMEDA COUNTY SHERIFF DEPARTMENT AS "FIREARM SAFETY CLASS" FOR THEIR CALIFORNIA CCW PROCESSS

 San Leandro Rifle & Pistol Range, 3001 Davis Street, San Leandro, CA 94577